 What might appear to be two different buildings is actually the Ghent Town Hall which combines two different architectural styles.
 The older half dates back to the 16th century and flamboyantly displays an elaborate Gothic facade while the newer portion is a simple Renaissance facade.
 The city hall is still used as a main administrative center and, therefore, it is still quite common to see a wedding or two taking place.
 Visitors are also allowed inside to marvel at the Arsenal Hall, Wedding Chapel, the Pacification Hall and much more via a guided tour during the week everyday from 2 – 4pm.
 However, because we got there too late, we missed the chance to go in.

 Graffiti Alley (Werregarenstraatje)

-As soon as someone mentions ‘street art’ or ‘wall murals’, I’m allll over it!
+As soon as I knew we were going to Belgium, the first thing I did was look for street art in Ghent.
 It’s so rare to find in Germany and I get so excited.
 So when I discovered that this alley turned dynamic sketchbook in Ghent, I had to see it.
 In this rule-free zone, local artists have the chance to express themselves here without destroying historic sites.
 Often the wall will be painted white so that artists can have free range, other times it looks like a chaotic alley with tags, cartoons or impressive pieces.
 It’s a constantly changing and ever evolving piece of work!
 I did however find this cute little bloke!
 It’s definitely one of the more unique sights to see in Ghent!

 Today, this busy market square which translates to “Friday Market” is a hustling meeting point in the city center, however, historically, the square was once used to receive rulers, have elaborate feasts and for settling disagreements.
 Besides that, the square is lined with traditional Flemish houses and many cafes to stop and enjoy a coffee while people watching.